-AFUE is the measure of efficiency for combustible equipment.
-Used not only to rate furnace efficiency, you can also look for AFUE ratings on water heaters and boilers.
-As opposed to a unit’s true thermal efficiency operating at its peak, or steady state, AFUE rates the efficiency of a system over a season, which gives homeowners a good idea of the general operating costs.
+As opposed to a unit’s true thermal efficiency operating at its peak, or steady state, AFUE rates the efficiency of a system over a season, which gives businesses and homeowners a good idea of the general operating costs.
 Basically, AFUE will tell you how much of the fuel consumed goes toward generating usable heat.
-So, a furnace that rates 80 percent AFUE will use 80 percent of the fuel consumed to generate heat for the home, while the other 20 percent is lost—usually up the chimney.
-AFUE ratings, however, don’t account for any heat that might be lost while circulating in your home’s ductwork.
+So, a heating system that rates 80 percent AFUE will use 80 percent of the fuel consumed to generate heat, while the other 20 percent is lost.
+AFUE ratings, however, don’t account for any heat that might be lost while circulating in your ductwork.
+AFUE is also used to measure the efficiency of many other fuel burning appliances.
+Look for it when comparing the performance of water heaters and boilers.

-The federal government has outlined minimum efficiency standards for heating equipment.
-Gas furnace minimums are currently at 78 AFUE; however, new standards will take effect on May 1, 2013, raising minimum standards for Colorado and other Northern regions to 90 percent AFUE.
-Manufacturers are prohibited from creating equipment that doesn’t meet performance guidelines, and in general, choosing higher AFUE-rated equipment means lower operating costs and lifetime costs for homeowners.
-That’s because high-efficiency systems generally utilize special features that run at lower speeds at greater mechanical efficiency, thereby consuming less fuel and using up their service life more slowly.
-In addition, reducing your home’s heating load can greatly lower operating costs.
-Work with your contractor to take energy-saving actions such as upgrading insulation, sealing air leaks and upgrading your thermostat to lower the load before installing equipment.
+In general, choosing higher AFUE-rated equipment means lower operating costs and lifetime costs for property owners.
+That’s because high-efficiency HVAC systems generally utilize special features that run at lower speeds with greater mechanical efficiency, thereby consuming less fuel and extending service life.
+In addition, reducing your heating load can greatly lower operating costs.
+It would benefit you greatly to also take energy-saving actions such as upgrading insulation, sealing air leaks and upgrading your thermostat to lower the load before installing new equipment.

-For more expert advice, contact Climate Control Company today.
-We’re happy to help our neighbors in Western Colorado learn about AFUE.
-Please give us call to schedule a free home consultation.
+For more expert advice, contact Climate Control today.
+We’re happy to help our neighbors in Western Colorado learn about AFUE and what it takes to install a new, high-efficiency system properly to get the most out of your equipment.
+Please give us call to schedule a free consultation.

-Our goal is to help educate our customers in Aspen, Vail and the surrounding Western slope communities in Colorado about energy and home comfort issues (specific to HVAC systems).
-For more information about buying a new furnace and other HVAC topics, please visit our website.
+Our goal is to help educate building owners in Aspen, Vail and the surrounding Western slope communities in Colorado about energy and HVAC comfort issues.